sign-language-processing/sign-language-processing.github.io/src/index.md

 The following table exemplifies the various data formats.
 For this example we use [SignWriting](https://en.wikipedia.org/wiki/SignWriting) as the writing system.
-Note that the same sign might have two unrelated glosses and the same gloss might have multiple valid texts.
+Note that the same sign might have two unrelated glosses, and the same gloss might have multiple valid texts.

 <div id="formats-table" class="table">
 formats.md